ktslabbie/xavee/README.md

 ## Rankings

-Xavee.net will offer a suite of different ways to rank games on the stores, which can then be drilled down into by filtering by country, category, price, whether the game has IAPs or not, and so on.
+Xavee will offer a suite of different ways to rank games on the stores, which can then be drilled down into by filtering by country, category, price, whether the game has IAPs or not, and so on.
 At this point in time, three rankings are implemented: